Deep Brain Stimulation

 DBS requires a commitment to participate in evaluations, procedures, and consultations before and after the procedure.
 DBS is usually only available in large medical centers.
-If you do not live close to a medical center that offers DBS procedures, you may need to spend significant time traveling.
+If you don't live close to a medical center that offers DBS, you may need to spend a lot of time traveling.
 The procedure and appointments can be costly.
 It's also important for you to have realistic expectations.
 Although DBS can improve symptoms, it will not cure the condition.

 Before DBS, you will have assessments to determine whether this is a good choice for you.
 You will need tests to check memory and thinking.
-A psychiatrist may examine you to determine if you have a condition such as depression or anxiety that requires treatment before the DBS procedure.
+You may see a psychiatrist to determine if you have a condition such as depression or anxiety that needs to be treated before DBS.

-Ask your healthcare provider about what you might need to do in the days and weeks before your procedure, such as if there are any special dietary or medicine restrictions.
+Ask your healthcare provider about what you might need to do in the days and weeks before DBS, such as changing your diet or stopping certain medicines.

 What happens during DBS?

 Implanting a DBS lead generally requires a hospital stay of a day or longer.
-Procedures may vary depending on your condition and your healthcare provider’s practices.
+Procedures may vary based on your condition and your healthcare provider’s practices.
 The lead and neurostimulator may be put in at the same time.
 Or the neurostimulator may be placed in a separate procedure after the lead is put in.
 Talk with your healthcare provider about what to expect.